| I first met Ronnie Landfield in New York

 already squarely set in its course.
 That course clearly carries

+through twenty years to this day.
 Although it is not my intention in this statement to engage in

 critical analysis of Landfield’s art or trace its development,